ippontech/blog-usa/posts/qr-code-conundrum.md

 ---
 In these interesting times we live in, QR has made quite the comeback (or is this where it took off?).
 Everywhere we go now in Australiaaus is splattered with QR codes from check-in, dining and information scanning.
 It is the way to go now to avoid extra human contact;.
 Iit It'sit’is an introvert's dream.

 It is through this lens we ran into a small problem - an up-coming event was to require some form of QR code to allow the event participants to scan event codes to exchange information.
 The challenge here, we thought, was how to create an app to allow this to happen.
-We wanted to avoid having to create a mobile app (and thus avoid having to submit it to the gods at Aapple and Ggoogle to approve - are we pitiful mortals worthy?) and also allow the users to use their own phone (and thus avoid having to loan / share devices in these covid days).
+We wanted to avoid having to create a mobile app (and thus avoid having to submit it to the gods at Apple and Google to approve - are we pitiful mortals worthy?) and also allow the users to use their own phone (and thus avoid having to loan / share devices in these covid days).

 Ideally creating a small web app would be perfect - easy to implement, deploy and host.
 But could you create a QR scanner in web form?
 Surely not?
 Turns out it is far easier than you probably expect.
 Thanks to some helpful open source libraries it is rather achievable.

 The below is going to demonstrate a small working example of a QR scanner in web form.
 To follow along you can use the steps.
 Please keep in mind that the below is a BASIC example and obviously if you want to use it in a full application it would require some more thought.
 Our fully working application links the QR data back via AWS Amplify as an example.

-##QR Scanning Demo
+## QR Scanning Demo

 For the purposes of this blog I will assume you have npm installed.
 The below steps will walk through the setting up the example and then how it works.